 It’s not uncommon for someone to want to join your gym even though your class times or hours aren’t optimal for them.
 They usually plan to leave work an hour early a few times a week to make the class they want.
 Unfortunately, they’re rarely able to get out on time.
 Or, they hope to set their alarm and get a workout in before getting the kids up for school, but the reality is they just can’t.

-Of course, you can’t meet the needs of everyone, but gym owners who monitor their business metrics with their member management software can see trends in class attendance.
+Of course, you can’t meet the needs of everyone, but gym owners who monitor their business metrics with their gym membership software can see trends in class attendance.
 Shifting class times and staff coverage when needed can often help you better serve your members and improve retention.

 Members Don’t Feel Like You Appreciate Them